 With music I became a collector from a young age, but I was actually into my late 20s when I bought my first DVD.
 Based in the Belgian city of Leuven, it was Christmas and I was feeling more than a little homesick.
 The answer?
 A trip to the local video store for copies of It’s A Wonderful Life and Home Alone. ‘‘Keep the change you filthy animal!’’

-Macauley Culkin’s mischievous escapades kicked off a lifelong journey into film collecting.
-As with music, I’d jump into anything and everything, often delighted by the unexpected gems I dug up along the way.
-I became an avid buff of horror, thrillers, biopics and comedies.
-Open but hard to please when it came to romance, westerns and sci-fi: I was and still am unashamedly impatient with musicals and superheroes.
-The more I watched, the more there seemed to be to watch; my traditional post-viewing homework on IMDB and Wikipedia opening up roads untraveled in all directions.
-My handwritten to-see list just growing longer and longer.
-In fact, I’ve never gotten on top of it and probably never will.
+Macauley Culkin’s mischievous escapades kicked off a long period of film collecting.
+As with music I’d jump into anything and everything, often delighted by the unexpected gems I dug up along the way.
+I became an avid buff of horror, thrillers, biopics and comedies and the more I watched the more there seemed to be to watch, my traditional post-viewing homework on IMDB and Wikipedia opening up roads untraveled in all directions.
+My handwritten to-see list grew longer and longer, I’ve never gotten on top of it and I probably never will.

 Naturally I have my favoured stars, the people who really do it for me on a consistent basis.
 Folk who manage to light up even an average movie just by being their amazing selves.
 I followed Jim Carrey’s jaw-dropping career trajectory from rubber-faced goon to critical darling and discovered the criminally underrated Paul Dano, Guy Pearce, John Cazale, Elisha Cook Jr and John Hawkes.
 Other favourites included the uber-cool Steve McQueen and the durable legend that was Eli Wallach.
 And of course I fell for the incomparable talents of Bill Murray, Robin Williams, Joaquin Phoenix, John Candy, Woody Harrelson and Steve Buscemi.

 As with music, the process of watching new releases, rediscovering old classics and picking off those pesky titles that have somehow eluded me remains an addictive process.
 Quite literally there is no end.
-As I creep ever closer to forty, I find film to be more important to me than ever.
+As I creep ever closer to forty, I find film to be more important than ever.
 It’s a medium that gives me great perspective on my life, on this at times insane world we live in.
-It helps me reflect and dissect the past, while emphasising the importance of living in the present.
-It frightens me, entertains me and makes me laugh; allows me to switch off and forget everything for a couple of hours.
-And crucially, as with all my passions, it inspires me to write.
+It helps me reflect and dissect the past while emphasising the importance of living in the present and embracing as many opportunities as possible.
+Movies frightens me, entertain me and make me laugh, they allow me to switch off and forget everything for a couple of hours.
+And crucially, as with all my passions… they inspire me to write.

 Leighton – April 2017.